scottpersinger/pgwarehouse/README.md

 `cron`, [Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler), or a K8s
 [CronJob](https://kubernetes.io/docs/tasks/job/automated-tasks-with-cron-jobs/).

-When running the tool will need access to local storage - potentially a lot if you are synchronizing big tables.
+When running, the tool will need access to local storage - potentially a lot if you are synchronizing big tables.
 But nothing needs to persist between sync runs (except the config file) - the tool only relies on state it can query from Postgres or the warehouse.